Individuals on Temporary Work Visas - Tax and Financial Hints

 1. Medicare Levy and Medicare Surcharge Levy

 Most Australian taxpayers pay an additional 2% tax or Medicare Levy, in addition to income tax, to fund the national health system, Medicare.
-Further, a Medicare Levy Surcharge (MLS) is levied on payers of Australian tax who do not have private hospital cover and who earn above certain taxable income.
-The income thresholds used to calculate the MLS appear in the table below for 2023-24.
+Additionally, a Medicare Levy Surcharge (MLS) is levied on Australian taxpayers who do not have private hospital cover and who earn above a certain taxable income.
+The income thresholds used to calculate the MLS appear in the table below for 2024-25.

 Taxable Income and